 We Act Grants

-We Act Grants support a self-designed project or an underfunded experience that transforms knowledge, passion, and ideas into action; demonstrates creative and effective problem-solving; establishes community partnerships; and produces a positive impact.
-Students are encouraged to consider opportunities in industries that can benefit from increase diverse representation, such as politics, technology, and science.
+We Act Grants support a self-designed project or underfunded experience that transforms knowledge, passion, and ideas into action; demonstrates creative and effective problem-solving; establishes community partnerships; and produces a positive impact.
+Students are encouraged to consider opportunities in industries that can benefit from an increase in diverse representation, such as politics, technology, and science.
+Read about previous grant recipients.

 Each We Act Grant recipient will receive up to $4,000 in award funding to support summer housing and accommodations and other expenses related to completion of the proposed project.
 The amount allocated to each student will depend on the needs each student indicates in their budget report.